-I grew up in the dysfunctional Navy town of Bremerton, a beautiful one hour ferry ride away from Seattle.
-Forests abound, the waterways provides seemingly endless shoreline, and bridges connect neighborhoods with views of orcas or the Olympic Mountains.
-As a confused teenager, so close to the infectious music scene of Seattle, all I wanted was to mosh at local shows.
+From the dysfunctional Navy town of Bremerton, an hours' scenic ferry ride from Seattle, the waterways provide seemingly endless shoreline, and bridges connect low rent neighborhoods with views of orcas and the Olympic Mountains.
 Inspired by arts culture and wanting to get involved, I volunteered doing outreach with record labels, radio stations, and festivals.
 Eventually I graduated from Washington State University Pullman with a Bachelor of Arts in Humanities, studying English, Music, and Philosophy, with a conviction that being rooted in land and art are both therapeutic and required for health.
 Now I’m all organic and provide tips on living minimally and sustainably.
 My loves manifest in yoga, singing, running, writing, photography, and nature.

 Contact me for freelance hire!